mitchelljy/Prntsc_Scraper/README.md

 based on a sequential 6 digit code, meaning the 1.3 billion or so images uploaded there can be indexed programmatically quite easily.
 That is what this utility does.

+## Pre-downloaded Dataset

+I have already published a set of around 13,000 images downloaded from the site [on Kaggle](https://www.kaggle.com/datasnaek/lightshot/home) which may be of use if you do not want to use the scraper utility.

 ## Pre-requisites

 This script was tested on the following python modules, however earlier/later versions may work fine: